lightyen/react-ts/README.md

 # react-ts

 This is a template for react with typescript, include many useful tools.
-For example: redux, tailwindcss, styled-components ...
+For example: redux, tailwindcss, ...

 ## Prepare your environment